fmplaza/woah-workshop.github.io/index.md

 WOAH 7 is colocated with the [61st Annual Meeting of the Association for Computational Linguistics (ACL’23)](https://2023.aclweb.org/) which will take place in Toronto, Canada from July 9th to July 14th, 2023.

 ## Latest News
-- The [Workshop Program Schedule](https://www.workshopononlineabuse.com/programme.html) has been published!
+- The [Workshop Program](https://www.workshopononlineabuse.com/programme.html) has been published!

 ## Background